 This standard is effective for reporting periods beginning on or after 1 January 2018 with early adoption permitted.
-The management is currently evaluating the impact that this new standard will have on its consolidated financial statements.
+Management is currently evaluating the impact that this standard will have on its consolidated financial statements.

-IFRS 15 Revenue from Contracts with Customers
+IFRS 15 Revenue from contracts with customers

-The International Accounting Standards Board (IASB) has published a new standard, IFRS 15 Revenue from Contracts with customers.
+The IASB has published a new standard, IFRS 15 Revenue from Contracts with customers on 28 May 2014.
 This standard replaces IAS 11 Construction Contracts, IAS 18 Revenue, IFRIC 13 Customer Loyalty Programmes, IFRIC 15 Agreements for the Construction of Real Estate, IFRIC 18 Transfers of Assets from Customers, and SIC-31 Revenue- Barter Transactions involving advertising services.
 It sets out the requirements for recognising revenue that apply to contracts with customers, except for those covered by standards on leases, insurance contracts and financial instruments.